xmlunit/xmlunit/README.md

 ### .NET

-XMLUnit 2.x builds using NAnt, run `ant -projecthelp` for the available targets, but mainly you want to runant
+XMLUnit for .NET builds using NAnt, run `nant -projecthelp` for the available targets, but mainly you want to run

 ```sh
 $ nant